-Introduction 3 Setting the Scene 4 Background to the Bus Strategy 5 Supporting Policy 6 A Bus Strategy for Cambridgeshire and Peterborough - Vision 9 Bus Strategy - Aims 10 Delivering the Bus Strategy 11 Bus Strategy - An integrated, coherent network linking people to the places they want to get 12 Bus Strategy - Bus services for rural areas 13 Bus Strategy - Getting to places quickly and on time 13 Bus Strategy - Value for money and simple, integrated ticketing 14 Bus Strategy - Information and getting the message out 14 Bus Strategy - Delighting customers 14 Bus Strategy - Buses that people want to get on 15
+Introduction 3 Setting the scene 4 Background to the Bus Strategy 5 Supporting Policy 6 A Bus Strategy for Cambridgeshire and Peterborough - Vision 9 Bus Strategy - Aims 9 Delivering the Bus Strategy 11 Bus Strategy - An integrated, coherent network linking people to the places they to • Bus Strategy - Bus services for rural areas 13 Bus Strategy - Getting to places quickly and on time 13 Bus Strategy - Value for money and simple, integrated ticketing 13 Bus Strategy - Information and getting the message out 14 Bus Strategy - Delighting customers 14 Bus Strategy - Bus services that people want to get on 14

-The Cambridgeshire and Peterborough area is an economically successful, innovative, and desirable place to live and work.
-However, our success and recent growth brings challenges, including pressure on our transport network, a need to tackle emissions locally, and contribute to the wider climate challenge response.
+Cambridgeshire and Peterborough is an economically successful, innovative, and desirable area to live and work.
+However, our success and recent growth have brought challenges, including pressure on our transport network, a need to tackle emissions locally, and and to contribute to the wider climate challenge response.
 And, in some parts of our area, people feel disconnected from the opportunities that exist in the wider region.